dansiegel/dansiegel/README.md

 ##### 🤔 Be Sure to sign up as a GitHub Sponsor

 If you're making use of Prism for Xamarin.Forms (soon .NET MAUI) or Prism for Uno/WinUI be sure to sign up as a GitHub Sponsor.
-Plus get access to the Sponsor Connect site with special sponsor only content and a private Discord.
+Sponsors get access to the [Sponsor Connect](https://sponsorconnect.dev) site with all of my CI packages, and special access packages like the Prism.Magician.
+Plus sponsors get access to the private Sponsor Connect Discord.

 ### Latest YouTube Videos